 Halitosis affects millions of Americans every year.
-Despite having an effective oral hygiene regimen, many people are prone to overgrowths of protein-eating bacteria that cause bad breath halitosis.
+Despite having an effective oral hygiene regimen, many people are prone to overgrowths of protein-eating bacteria that cause halitosis.
 In extreme cases, bad breath can also be a sign of underlying health conditions.
 However, these cases are rare and most individuals with halitosis are generally in good health.
-With the proper tools and medicated products, anyone can control this common health condition.
+With the proper tools and speciality products, anyone can control this common health condition.

 Table of Contents

 Halitosis is a chronic condition that affects more than 90 million Americans or 25 percent of the U.S. population.
 The majority of halitosis cases are caused by bacteria and microbes that reside inside the mouth.
 The remaining 10 percent of cases are caused by rare medical conditions.
 Halitosis is a global problem that affects people in all parts of the world.
 Bacteria and the foods that feed these odor-causing microbes have been causing halitosis for thousands of years.
 The famous physician Hippocrates was among the first to recommend an herbal mouthwash containing red wine and spices as a cure for halitosis, and he did this in 1550 B.C.
 Although the ancient Egyptians developed recipes for toothpaste that predate the great pyramids, toothbrushes are a much newer invention that have been in use for the past 500 years.
 Despite these ancient inventions and many recent high-tech advances, bad breath and halitosis are chronic problems for many people.